schell/mogwai/README.md

 `mogwai` lives in a happy space just above "bare metal".
 It does this by providing the tools needed to declare exactly which parts of the DOM change and when.

-These same tools encourage functional progamming patterns like encapsulation over inheritance (or traits, in this case).
+These same tools encourage functional progamming patterns like encapsulation over inheritance.

 Channel-like primitives and a declarative view are used to define components and then wire them together.
 Once the interface is defined and built,